gbgabiola/notes/quotes.md

-> "Too many of us are not living our dreams because we are living our fears." - Les Brown

-> "It can be extremely motivating to be surrounded by other like-minded students, and the type of inspiration you take in is more direct than if you get everything from a book or a video." - David Tromholt

-> "I have a lot of things to prove to myself.
-One is that I can live my life fearlessly." - Oprah Winfrey

-> "Don't let yesterday take up too much of today." - Will Rogers

-> "Your relationship with yourself sets the tone for every other relationship you have." - Robert Holden

-> "If you wish to travel far and fast, travel light.
-Take off all your envies, jealousies, unforgiveness, selfishness, and fears." - Glenn Clark

-> "Shipping beats perfection."
-Unknown

-> "Good ideas are always crazy until they're not." - Larry Page

-> "Magic is believing in yourself, if you can do that, you can make anything happen." - Johann Wolfgang Von Goethe

-> "The best way to not feel hopeless is to get up and do something." - Barack Obama

-> "Amateurs sit and wait for inspiration, the rest of us just get up and go to work." - Stephen King

-> "Expect great things, and great things will come." - Norman Vincent Peale

-> "Be brave.
-Take risks.
-Nothing can substitute experience." - Paulo Coelho

-> "It doesn't matter where you start.
-Only that you begin." - Robin Sharma

-> "When something is important enough, you do it even if the odds are not in your favor." - Elon Musk

-> "It takes courage to grow up and become who you really are." - E. E. Cummings

-> "Mystery creates wonder and wonder is the basis of our desire to understand." - Neil Armstrong

-> "When you're curious, you find lots of interesting things to do." - Walt Disney

-> "Tough times don't last; tough people do." - Gregory Peck

-> "Don't go through life, grow through life." - Eric Butterworth

-> "Forgive yourself for your faults and your mistakes and move on." - Les Brown

-> "Choose a job you love and you will never have to work a day of your life." - Unknown

-> "Don't underestimate the value of doing nothing, of just going along, listening to all the things you can't hear, and not bothering." - Winnie the Pooh

-> "Life isn't about finding yourself.
-Life is about creating yourself." - George Bernard Shaw

-> "The work of today is the history of tomorrow, and we are its makers." - Juliette Gordon Low

-> "Success isn't owned.
-It is leased, and rent is due everyday." - JJ Watts

 > "May your choices reflect your hopes, not your fears." - Nelson Mandela

-> "Laughter is the shortest distance between two people." - Victor Borge

-> "Don't live the same year 75 times and call it a life." - Robin Sharma

-> "Treat people as if they were what they ought to be and you help them to become what they are capable of being." - Johann Wolfgang Von Goethe

-> "You were born with wings, why prefer to crawl through life?" - Rumi

-> "Always remember that you are absolutely unique.
-Just like everyone else." - Margaret Mead

-> "Courage doesn't always roar.
-Sometimes courage is the little voice at the end of the day that says I'll try again tomorrow." - Mary Anne Radmacher

-> "The universe doesn't allow perfection." - Stephen Hawking

-> "In matters of style swim with the current.
-In matters of principle, stand like a rock." - Unknown

-> "You can't cross the sea merely by standing and staring at the water." - Rabindranath Tagore

-> "The future belongs to those who believe in the beauty of their dreams." - Eleanor Roosevelt

-> "We awaken in others the same attitude of mind we hold toward them." - Elbert Hubbard

 > "Never dull your shine for somebody else." - Tyra Banks

-> "Until you cross the bridge of your insecurities, you can't begin to explore your possibilities." - Tim Fargo

-> "Ask how something can be done rather than say it can't be done." - Bo Bennett

-> "Don't give your past the power to define your future." - Unknown

-> "We grow fearless when we do the things we fear." - Robin Sharma

-> "The fear of death follows from the fear of life.
-One who lives life fully is prepared to die at any time." - Mark Twain

-> "Nothing can dim the light which shines from within." - Maya Angelou

 > "A little nonsense now and then is relished by the wisest people." - Roald Dahl

-> "Do not wish for an easy life.
-Wish for the strength to endure a difficult one." - Bruce Lee

-> "The happiness of this life depends less on what befalls you than the way in which you take it." - Elbert Hubbard

 > "It's not what happens to you, but how you react to it that matters." - Epictetus